 30 years ago the Internet was new and exciting, today the Internet can be a dangerous place.
-Here’s what you should know about the latest cyber security stats for 2019.
+Here’s what you should know about the latest cyber security statistics for 2020.

-Here is a collection of the most up-to-date cyber crime and cyber security stats for 2019 to give you the current state of what’s happening in the cyber security world.
+Here is a collection of the most up-to-date cybercrime and cybersecurity statistics for 2020 to give you the current state of what’s happening in the cybersecurity world.

 In 2019 IoT (Internet of Things) devices will become major targets for malware attacks